 "Generally incineration with or without energy production and biogas production with energy extraction are the two most important processes for the overall energy balance mainly due to the substitution of fossil fuel-based energy," says Poulsen.

 Poulsen and Hansen calculate that the energy potential tied up in municipal organic waste in Denmark is equivalent to 5% of the country's total energy consumption including transport.
 The Aalborg municipality represents about four percent of the Danish population.

 The researchers also looked forward to 2020, and predict that further improvements are possible by reducing energy consumed by wastewater treatment (for aeration), increasing anaerobic digestion and incineration process efficiency and source separating food waste for anaerobic co-digestion.

 Aalborg's progress shows how far reaching waste management can be in reaching energy and GHG goals, and should offer encouragement to other cities embarking on greener waste management strategies for the future.

-Within the European Union (EU), municipal waste management has already reduced GHG emissions significantly, from 64 to 28 million tonnes CO2 per year between 1990 and 2007, which is equivalent to a drop from 130 to 60 kg CO2 each year per capita.
+Within the European Union (EU), municipal waste management has already reduced GHG emissions significantly, from 64 to 28 million tons CO2 per year between 1990 and 2007, which is equivalent to a drop from 130 to 60 kg CO2 each year per capita.
 The EU municipal waste sector will achieve 18 percent of the reduction target set for Europe before 2012 according to the Kyoto agreement.
 The International Solid Waste Association (ISWA) discusses these findings in its Waste & Climate White Paper, due for publication in December.
 Looking forward, between 2012 and 2020 the EU municipal waste sector will become a net saver of GHG emissions according to current predictions.
-Aalborg is not alone among Northern European cities where citizens are already reducing overall GHG emissions thanks to optimised waste management.
+Aalborg is not alone among Northern European cities where citizens are already reducing overall GHG emissions thanks to optimized waste management.